 Jamil Damji mentions that the goal of his AstroFlipping program is to “create a streamlined wholesaling business that flips non-stop.”
 He also goes on to say that the program’s name is inspired by Astronauts in space.
 They can’t stop flipping, apparently.
 To be honest, I don’t get the reference since the idea of an object perpetually flipping or spinning like a fidget spinner in space doesn’t cross my mind until writing this review.
-Never watched a movie either that shows this oddly terrifying movement in action like Sandra Bullock’s Gravity.
 Regardless of its name, you’re probably wondering if this business is legit.
 Scroll below to see what’s up with AstroFlipping.

 Moving on to Jamil’s course, it’s related to wholesaling in real estate.
 Basically, wholesaling but you are advised to sell multiple properties to a lone investor instead of many.
 It’s not a property turning into several deals, what it really emphasizes is fostering a good relationship with a single investor that you do multiple deals with.

 The two courses that covers all the topics relevant to AstroFlipping in Astro Accelerator and Astro Accelerator Executive is almost the same except for the latter having a done for you service and more live coaching calls.
 I like how comprehensive the courses are, but I’m not inclined to recommend them because of their steep cost that is believed to be around $5,800 to $7,500.

 The advice of doing multiple deals with only a lone individual is something I’m also not comfortable following.
 I think you should be wary of this advice too.
 Don’t get me wrong, I don’t ignore the advantages of working with a familiar person, the definition of staying in your comfort zone.
 Transaction is probably smooth as butter since you already know each other well.
 However, I also can’t deny the disadvantages that comes from this setup.